 Perhaps it’s relevant to state that McKnight, though he has become Anglican of late, has for many years been one of the most prolific voices in the U.S. for what’s been called “Neo-Anabaptism.”
 Both the Anabaptist and Anglican traditions centralize the church in the work of God.
 But it may be relevant that the Anglican tradition has been more comfortable with recognizing God’s work outside the church in common grace.

-In a rare, constructive dialogue with a friend on Facebook, I suggested that maybe pnuematology would have an impact on this discussion.
+In a rare, constructive dialogue with a friend on Facebook, I suggested that maybe click this site pnuematology would have an impact on this discussion.

 If one views the work of the Spirit (e.g. illumination, drawing of people to Christ, manifesting shalom, etc.) as the same work that is theologically described as the “in-breaking of the Kingdom,” then the presence of the Kingdom would overlap with everywhere the Spirit can been seen to be at work.